 Engine overheating is one of the main causes of recovery call outs and when the temperature dial on your dashboard starts to creep up it can be a bit frightening to say the least.
 Suddenly your brain is filled with images of your bonnet exploding as your engine sets alight and you feel almost as hot and bothered as your engine is.

 The good news is that engine overheating is entirely preventable and there's no reason why you should have to wait at the roadside for vehicle recovery as your engine steams away.

-Here are a few golden rules to prevent your engine overheating in the future.
+Here are a few golden rules in how to prevent your engine overheating in the future.